YottaDB/YDBDoc/ProgGuide/isv.rst

 $ZG[BLDIR] contains the value of the current Global Directory filename.
 When $ZGBLDIR specifies an invalid or inaccessible file, YottaDB cannot successfully perform database operations.

 YottaDB initializes $ZGBLDIR to the translation of the environment variable ydb_gbldir.
 The value of the ydb_gbldir environment variable may include a reference to another environment variable.
-If ydb_gbldir is not defined, YottaDB initializes $ZGBLDIR to the value of the environment variable gtm_gbldir, and if that is not defined, then to null.
-When $ZGBLDIR is null, YottaDB constructs a file name for the Global Directory using the string $ydb_gbldir and the extension .gld in the current working directory.
+If ydb_gbldir is not defined, YottaDB initializes $ZGBLDIR to the value of the environment variable gtm_gbldir, and if that is not defined, then to the empty string (:code:`""`).
+When $ZGBLDIR is the empty string, any attempt to access the global directory results in a :code:`ZGBLDIRUNDEF` error.

 $ZGBLDIR is a read-write Intrinsic Special Variable, (i.e., it can appear on the left side of the equal sign (=) in the argument to the SET command).
 SET $ZGBLDIR="" causes YottaDB to assign $ZGBLDIR using the same logic as at process startup.
 Newing $ZGBLDIR is the same as SET $ZGBLDIR="", which as just noted may change its value.
 As with NEWed local variables, QUIT restores the prior value in effect at the time of call.
 A $ZGBLDIR value may include an environment variable.